 We didn’t just compare our 17 battery-powered lawn mowers against each other, we also brought in 7 gas models.
-This lets us not only see how the battery-powered class does against itself but also understand how close these models compete against gas mowers.
-If that’s your interest, check out the gas lawn mower results here.
+This let us not only see how the best cordless mowers did against their own class but also understand how close these models competed against gas mowers.
+If that’s your interest, check out the best gas lawn mower results.

 We’re going to give you the winners first, but we realize you may prioritize some aspects over others.
 Be sure to check out how we tested each category, where each battery-powered lawn mower finished in them, and their overall final rankings and scores.
 You might even come to different conclusions than we did.

 Kobalt 80V Self-Propelled Lawn Mower (KMP6080-06)

 Based on our testing, the best battery-powered self-propelled lawn mower is the Kobalt 80V model KMP6080-06.
 As the results came in from our testing, Kobalt’s 80V self-propelled mower didn’t find itself at the top of any specific test.
 But it simply refused to score poorly in ANY of them.
 Its consistently high performance in the categories that mattered the most, pushed it above its competition, making it the best battery-powered lawn mower we tested.